JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-05/format-duration-in-formula-on-google-sheets/index.md

 ---
 title: "How to format a duration in a formula on Google Sheets"
 description: "Yes, you can use the formatting menu, but it is not enough.
-What if I told you can format a decimal value representing a time using a formula.
-Let's review the steps."
+What if I told you can format a decimal value representing a time using a formula?
+Let’s review the steps."
 image: 2025-05-16-an-alarm-clock-displaying-23h53.jpg
 imageAlt: An alarm clock displaying 23h53
 date: 2025-05-14